brix-ag/camunda-connector-utils/README.md

 All you have to do is annotate the request class with `@TemplateDefinition` and its fields with `@PropertyDefinition`.
 Set the required properties for the annotations and the optional ones if needed.
 Anything that might be confusing should be annotated with javadoc.
 Optionally add a post processor (only required for very special cases).
 Then either manually execute the template generator or integrate with maven (see below, also for the arguments).

-# Example
+# Simple Example

-A very simple connector that lets you log in or log out.
+A connector that lets you log in or log out.
 The ACME Session Connector returns a token on log in which is required to log out a user.

 Since v1.1 it is possible to group the request.
 This improved version is shown below.

+Choices were improved with v1.3, a [state-of-the-art implementation](#state-of-the-art-example) using this new `choiceEnum` feature can be found below.

 ## Form